IRNAS/irnas-guidelines-docs/README.md

   files that automate various processes.
 - [Generic project template] - Used for creating a new GitHub project.
 - [Zephyr project template] - Used for creating a new Zephyr project.
+- [CodeChecker server] - Used for setting up and running CodeChecker server.
+- [East] - A command line meta-tool, useful for creating, managing, and deploying Zephyr or nRF Connect SDK projects.

 ## License 📄